 Dr. Melodie H. Frick, Associate Professor and Director of the Counseling Program.
-Dr. Frick joined the WCU Counseling Program in Fall 2012.
 Originally from Asheville, she earned her bachelor's degree in Psychology from the University of North Carolina-Greensboro, master's degree in Community Counseling from Western Carolina University, and Ph.D. in Counselor Education and Supervision from the University of Virginia.